HalmonLui/airbnb-api/README.md

-# Unofficial Airbnb Scraper REST Api
+# Unofficial Airbnb REST Api

 This is an unofficial airbnb RESTful api which scrapes the [airbnb site](https://www.airbnb.com/) to retrieve data